ikremniou/7z-assembly/readme.md

 This function returns the metadata about Handlers(TBA).
 The following properties can be queried:

-1. kName - expects the name of the Handler as VT_BSTR
+1.  *kName* - expects the name of the Handler as VT_BSTR
-2. kClassID - expects the class id of Handler as VT_BSTR binary GUID
+2.  *kClassID* - expects the class id of Handler as VT_BSTR binary GUID
-3. kExtension - TBA
+3.  *kExtension* - TBA
-4. kAddExtension - TBA
+4.  *kAddExtension* - TBA
-5. kUpdate - TBA
+5.  *kUpdate* - TBA
-6. kKeepName - TBA
+6.  *kKeepName* - TBA
-7. kSignature - TBA
+7.  *kSignature* - if archive has a [signature](https://en.wikipedia.org/wiki/List_of_file_signatures), it will be verified by the plugin host before invoking plugins logic.
+The VT_BSTR is expected in return.
-8. kMultiSignature - TBA
+8.  *kkMultiSignature* - expects VT_BSTR.
+First byte should be the length of the sub-signature, then signature with specified length follows the first byte, and so on.
-9. kSignatureOffset - TBA
+9.  *kSignatureOffset* - TBA
-10. kAltStreams - TBA
+10. *kAltStreams* - TBA
-11. kNtSecure - TBA
+11. *kNtSecure* - TBA
-12. kFlags - TBA
+12. *kFlags* - TBA
-13. kTimeFlags - TBA
+13. *kTimeFlags* - TBA